MaLi-1727913/Word-Analyzer/README.md

 }

 handleInputChange(e){
-  this.setState({                                     ----------- handleInputChange  update the inputValue's value  using this.setState
+  this.setState({                                   //  ----------- handleInputChange  update the inputValue's value  using this.setState
     inputValue: e.target.value
 })
 }
  handleAdd(){
   const con = this.state.inputValue;
-  const Characters1 = con.length;                           --------------get charactor amount.
+  const Characters1 = con.length;                           //--------------get charactor amount.
-  for(var i1=0; i1<this.state.inputValue.length; i1++){           --------------iterate over the value in the input box
+  for(var i1=0; i1<this.state.inputValue.length; i1++){           //--------------iterate over the value in the input box
     var char = this.state.inputValue.charAt(i1);
-    if(char.match(/[aeiou]/)){                                                -------------switch statement to analyze the value of the input switch (char) {
+    if(char.match(/[aeiou]/)){                                                //-------------switch statement to analyze the value of the input switch (char) {
             case 'a':
                 this.state.a++;